taplivenetwork/taplive/docs/08_tech-stack.md

 * ✅ SQL injection prevention (ORM)
 * 🧪 Enhanced secret management (planned for later scale)

+**Access Control:** Each request includes an **access credential**, which the server verifies to authenticate the user.
+This enables a stateless backend where no previous session data is required.

 ---

 ## 🌍 Internationalization (i18n)

-* ✅ English and so on supported in MVP
+* ✅ English supported in MVP
-* 🧪 5 additional languages planned (FR, DE, JP, KR, ES)
+* 🧪 Additional languages planned
 * 🛣️ Auto language detection & full localization in Phase 3+

 ---